Guance Log Collection and Analysis Best Practices¶

 grok(_, %{time})

-Note: - Same pattern names prioritize script-level (i.e., local patterns override global patterns) - In pipeline scripts,
+Note: - The same pattern name takes precedence at the script level (i.e., local patterns override global patterns) - In the pipeline script,

 Configuring Nginx Log Parsing¶